alaurenau/beginning-opengl/README.md

 * GLFW
 * Dependencies as git submodules
 * No platform dependencies
-* No OpneGL code changes
+* No OpenGL code changes

 Usage: